flutter/website/tutorials/interactive/index.md

 <i class="fa fa-lightbulb-o"> </i> **Tip:**
 When creating API, consider using the `@required` annotation for any parameters that your code relies on.
-To use `@required`, import the meta library:
+To use `@required`, import the foundation library:

 <pre>
-import package: meta/meta.dart;
+import 'package: flutter/foundation.dart';
 </pre>
 </aside>